jpsm83/restaurant-pos-OLD/backlogErrors.md

 business - DONE
 salesPoint - DONE
-003 - employees - DONE
+employees - DONE

-002 - customer - notification need tests
+customer - DONE
 dailySalesReports - DONE

 salesInstance - DONE
 - create logic for self ordering
 - user has to have an account